Damage (H.E.R. song)

 "Damage" is a song by American singer H.E.R., released on October 21, 2020, through RCA Records as the second single from her debut studio album Back of My Mind (2021).
-It was written by H.E.R., Ant Clemons, Carl McCormick, Tiara Thomas, Jimmy Jam and Terry Lewis, and produced by Cardiak and Jeff "Gitty" Gitelman.
-It samples Herb Alpert's 1987 song "Making Love in the Rain".
+It was written alongside Ant Clemons, Tiara Thomas, and producers Cardiak & Jeffy "Gitty" Gitelman, with Jimmy Jam and Terry Lewis receiving writing credits for the sampling of Herb Alpert's 1987 song "Making Love in the Rain".

 Music video

-The music video was released on October 21, 2020.
+The music video, directed by choreographer Galen Hooks, was released on October 21, 2020.
 It was filmed at the Roxie Theatre in Los Angeles, H.E.R. performed at this with her band.

 Live performance

 On October 24, 2020, H.E.R. debuted "Damage" as guest on the Adele-hosted episode of Saturday Night Live.

 Accolades

 Commercial performance

 On May 13, 2021, "Damage" was certified platinum by the RIAA with more than 1 million equivalent units sold.
 On June 17, 2021, it was announced that it reached number one on R&B radio.